 Erythromycin Base

-Ery-tab Coupons & Discount Card - Compare Prices Near You
+Ery-tab Coupons & Savings Card – Discount Prices from $42.18

 Erythromycin is a macrolide antibiotic designed to treat a variety of bacterial infections, including those affecting the skin and respiratory system.
 It is also used for preventing certain bacterial infections.
 By inhibiting the growth of bacteria, erythromycin effectively treats infections such as respiratory tract infections, skin infections, whooping cough, diphtheria, intestinal amebiasis, and sexually transmitted infections like chlamydia and gonorrhea.
 It additionally helps prevent rheumatic fever.
 Erythromycin is available in oral tablet and suspension forms.
 It is important to use this antibiotic only as directed to avoid diminishing its effectiveness in the future.
 Please consult a healthcare professional for personalized medical advice before taking erythromycin or any other medication.